SNOMED-Documents/snomed-editorial-guide/musculoskeletal-system.md

 The  _skeletal system_ (_systema skeletal_ in _Nomina Anatomica_) includes bones and cartilage.
 The  _bony skeleton_ includes bones only.
 The _ vertebral column_ is part of the skeletal system, and includes the intervertebral discs (fibrocartilage).
 Individual vertebrae are part of the bony skeleton.

+SNOMED CT considers the  _skeletal system subdivision_ part of the entire bone (system).
+This may change if there are procedures on cartilaginous skeleton that involve skeletal system subdivisions.

 In ordinary usage,  _bone_ combines the meanings  _bone organ_ and  _bone tissue_.**
 **